top of page

 Stine Tofte, Clinical Child- and Infant Therapist

-I have worked with complex family and sexual abuse cases for many years.
 'What Children Don't Know...
 Hurts Them’ is one of the best books I have ever read.
 EVERYONE who works with children should read it!"

 prim.jpeg

-"The book is a very good base to bring up the topic with children.
-It can be used in psychotherapy, as well as in educational settings.
-Above all the book has a lot of useful information for adults to learn more about emotional distress and mental health difficulties."
+"The books are a very good base to bring up the topic with children.
+They can be used in psychotherapy, as well as in educational settings.

 karin_van_doesum.jpeg